timvieira/blog/content/gumbel-advanced.md

 understand the algorithm in the blog post, which is due to Efraimidis and Spirakis (2005) ([paywall](http://dl.acm.org/citation.cfm?id=1138834), [free summary](http://utopia.duth.gr/~pefraimi/research/data/2007EncOfAlg.pdf)).
-They looked similar in many ways but used different sorting keys / perturbations.
+They looked similar in many ways but used different sorting keys/perturbations.

-**Efraimidis and Spirakis (2005)**: Here is the ES algorithm for weighted reservior sampling
+**Efraimidis and Spirakis (2005)**: Here is the ES algorithm for weighted reservoir sampling

 $a = -\infty; b = \text{null}$
 for $i=1,2,\cdots;$ do: